rochiecuevas/WeatherPy/README.md

 4. __Weather data retrieval.__ Weather metrics (wind speed, humidity, cloudiness, and temperature) are extracted from OpeanWeatherMap through its API.
 5. __Visualisation.__ Scatterplots are used to visualise the extracted data.

+## Is it cloudy with a chance of meatballs anywhere in the world on October 14th, 2018?
+A set of 629 cities from all over the world were randomly selected out of 2000 coordinates.
+Plotting the cities on a grid of latitudes (y-axis) and longitudes (x-axis) revealed that the cities followed the general shapes of the different continents.
+It revealed that many cities follow the coastlines; inner parts of of Africa, of Australia, and of South America had empty regions.
+Perhaps, there were only a few cities in these regions; the chance of randomly selecting these

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/city_positions_20181014.png)<br>
 Fig. 1.
 Cities randomly selected (N = 629)